FreyDv/login-user/README.md

 # Hello this is simple guide how to start up project from scratch

+#### In folder ./task you can find Technical and task the I created to myself to have a plan

+#### I am a little bit change initial requirements to make project interesting for me) So sorry that the project does not fully and clearly meet your requirements

 ## There two-way of run:
 - ### CONTAINER:  whole in docker BE and BD will up three docker and docker compose (No ability to run e2e test locally)
 - ### LOCAL_BE_WITH_DOCKER_DB:  db in docker and BE app on local machine (You can go through request with debugger and inspect all part of BE using e2e)